 According to survey results, familiarity allows patients to build trust with healthcare providers and feel more comfortable going to them when medical issues arise.
 United Healthcare’s “We Dare You” campaign was an example of a successful healthcare marketing strategy for building relationships with patients.

-This campaign encouraged their followers to make healthy changes through a series of dares, quizzes, and prizes.
+This medical marketing campaign encouraged their followers to make healthy changes through a series of dares, quizzes, and prizes.
 People shared videos and photos of themselves engaging in healthy dares with their friends and family on social media.
-This interactive campaign helped patients make healthier habits and created an online community with United Healthcare at its center.
+This interactive healthcare marketing idea helped patients make healthier habits and created an online community with United Healthcare at its center.
 United Healthcare thus positioned themselves as a friendly healthcare provider whose goal is to create happy, healthy patients.

 The 5Ps of healthcare marketing reflect the key marketing elements used to attract more patients to their healthcare systems, doctors, or services.
 They consist of: